tajahreynolds/datastructures/README.md

 ### Personal Takeaways from Project 5

+This project challenged me to write my own interfaces in order to create a class.
+It also taught me how interfaces interact with other interfaces in a compounding nature.
+This is a skill that I am thankful for learning, as writing an interface allows for easy implementation of a class.

 ***

 ## Project 6: Hashing, Dictionary and Game Moves

+Project 6 asked students to consider all possible boards in a game of Tic Tac Toe.
+For each board position there is a "best move".
+Then, write a program that plays a game of Tic Tac Toe in which a dictionary calculates and stores all possible board positions, as well as the best move associated with that position.

 ```//TODO: Link to Proj 6```